 Furnace Replacement Warning Signs

 With the above information in mind, you should also be aware of the warning signs a furnace can give that tell you replacement is needed soon.
-Observe the system and see if you notice any of these symptoms:
+Observe your HVAC system, and see if you notice any of these symptoms:

 - Higher heating bills without explanation.
 Furnaces lose efficiency as the years go on, causing energy bills to rise.
 Also, older models likely don’t offer the initial efficiency ratings as available through current equipment, meaning it costs you more to keep using that old furnace than if you were using a new heating unit.
 If your heating costs have gone up each year without another explanation like increased use or higher fuel costs, an aging furnace is a likely culprit.
-Consider ongoing costs to heat the home when considering a replacement furnace.
+Consider ongoing costs to heat the home when considering installing a more efficient heating system.

 - It’s difficult to keep the home comfortable.
 Struggling furnaces are notorious for poor comfort control, causing symptoms such as uneven heating, not enough heat, and cold spots throughout the home.
-Sometimes the root of these issues can be repaired, but if poor comfort control isn’t your only symptom, it’s likely that you need to replace your furnace.
+Sometimes the root of these issues can be repaired, but if poor comfort control isn’t your only symptom, you likely need to replace your furnace.

 - Frequent repairs.
 Furnaces typically need more repairs in their final two years of life.
 If you’ve called us for furnace repair more often over the last year or more, it’s time to figure out a replacement plan.